 Staining and Painting

 Most homeowners wish to upkeep the style of their cedar siding as new; they prefer not to let it naturally age and discolor.
-In order to keep the cedar’s color from aging it i is recommended to stain or paint the cedar every 3 to 5 years.
-Depending on your home’s structure and surroundings some sides may be more exposed to direct sunlight or whether and require more upkeep than others.
+In order to keep the cedar’s color from aging it is recommended to stain or paint the cedar every 3 to 5 years.
+Depending on your home’s structure and surroundings some sides may be more exposed to direct sunlight or weather and require more upkeep than others.

 Cedar naturally has tannin, an organic substance used in leather production and ink manufacture, that can stain the siding.
 The staining is naturally caused by water or iron in contact with the wood.
 It can usually be easily removed by rinsing with a water hose or using a mild cleaning solution.

 When paint begins to weather, it can produce a white pigment known as chalking.
 The chalking will begin to appear on your siding as a fine, white dust.
 In order to get rid of the chalking, you will need to clean the siding’s surface, sand any of the flaking paint areas, and finally repaint or retain the cedar.

 If your cedar siding begins to peel, flake, or blister after either painting or sealing the wood, then contact your contractor.
 Cedar typically takes paint or stain very well and problems only arise if the wood is wet and rejecting the sealant.
 Otherwise, besides the cleaning and repainting every few years, it should not require further maintenance.